Donald Trump Plans To Exploit Coronavirus To Corrupt November Election, ‘The Bulwark’ Writer Says

 “Those who question his handling of COVID-19 hazard their jobs.
 Leaving no doubt, he has ousted the leader of a watchdog panel charged with overseeing how his administration spends trillions in pandemic relief.”

 But according to Patterson, Trump’s “most obvious subversion of democracy” is his alleged mission to suppress voters in November.
-Patterson is referring to Trump’s pushback against the House’s proposal to allow Americans to submit mail-in ballots in November to decrease the coronavirus’ danger.
+The writer is referring to the president’s pushback against the House’s proposal to allow Americans to submit mail-in ballots in November to decrease the coronavirus’ danger.

 Trump says there is a lot of evidence of voter fraud from mail-in ballots and promises to provide the evidence. pic.twitter.com/Ah14DwiATp